UrbanAnalyst/dodgr/cran-comments.md

 container, but that failed to install package due to the valgrind memory leak from TBB via RcppParallel mentioned below.
 I also checked on r-hub's sanitizer system, but that failed for same reason, and not for reasons related to current CRAN failures.
 I could also not reproduce locally.
-In spite of this, I am confident that I have identified the reason for currently failures, and rectified accordingly.
+One failing test I did manage to reproduce was the valgrind test, which this submission definitely fixes, reducing the possibly lost byte count from >200kB back to the "usual" 2kB due to RcppParallel / TBB.
+I confidently presume that the fix also successfully addresses the ASAN/UBSAN issues.
 Sorry for any inconvenience.

 ## Notes